Chris Andreucci

-Chris Andreucci (born 16 November 1998) is a Scottish country music singer/songwriter.
+Christopher Paul Andreucci (born 16 November 1998) is a Scottish country music artist and published songwriter.
 Andreucci has released one album and is currently signed to Century Music Group in Nashville, Tennessee.
-His current releases include: "Strangers In A Bar", "Killin' Time" which reached #1 in the UK iTunes Charts, "Freedom", "Talk to Me", and "Masterplan (Reno)".
+His current releases include: "Written In Rock", "To The Moon & Back", "Strangers In A Bar", "Killin' Time" which reached #1 on the UK iTunes Charts, "Freedom", "Talk to Me", and "Masterplan (Reno)".